DrkXo/Android-Social-Media-Application/README.md

 - Download our project from [Here](https://github.com/DrkXo/Android-Social-Media-Application).
 - Download [Android Studio](https://developer.android.com/studio).
 - Open the project in Android Studio.
 - You need google-services.json.
-Create a Firebase project in the Firebase console (https://console.firebase.google.com), if you don't already have one.
+Create a Firebase project in the [Firebase console](https://console.firebase.google.com), if you don't already have one.
 Go to your project and click ‘Add Firebase to your Android app’.
 Follow the setup steps.
 At the end, you'll download a google-services.json file which you should add to your project folder /app/ .